Ultimate Guide to Bone Broth For Dogs

 Summing it all up

-- You can give your dog bone broth.
+Bone broth is good for your dog.
 It is a great complement to your pets diet.
 But remember it is a small portion of their overall diet.

-- Use as a topper to your existing pet food.
-Simply pour liquid bone broth over their meal and stir.
+Use as a topper to your existing pet food.
+Simply pour liquid versions over their meal and stir.

-- There are many vitamins and minerals in bone broth that are great for your dog.
+There are many vitamins and minerals in it that are great for your dog.
 These include collagen, gelatin, glycine, glucosamine, glutamine, along with many electrolytes.

-- There is no substitute for homemade bone broth, but there are store-bought options that are great for your pet.
+There is no substitute for homemade, but there are store-bought options that are great for your pet.

 Have you tried giving your dog bone broth?
 Leave a comment and let me know how it goes!